Last updated: May 3, 2026

 - Who can get it: People who qualify for the homestead standard deduction, including some eligible surviving spouses.

-- How it helps: The credit is the lesser of 10% of the year’s property-tax liability or $300 under the DLGF 2025 memo.
+- How it helps: The credit is the lesser of 10% of the year’s property-tax liability or $300.
+Voter-approved referendum taxes are not counted when the credit is figured.

 - How to apply: You do not file a separate application.

-- What to gather: Nothing extra, but check your bill to make sure it appears.
+- What to gather: Nothing extra, but check your bill to make sure the credit appears if your home qualifies.

 Indiana’s 1% Homestead Property-Tax Cap